 The jagged granite peaks of Cerro Fitz Roy draw hikers from across the world to the backpacker town of El Chaltén, Argentina.
 The peaks have become the symbol of Patagonia.

-Lots of hiking trails abound, but the big two are the ones to Laguna de Los Tres and Laguna Torre.
+Lots of hiking trails abound, but the big two wind their way to Laguna de Los Tres and Laguna Torre.
 The Laguna de Los Tres hike takes you to the crystalline lake in front of Cerro Fitz Roy, which has a glacier spilling over it.
 Save the hike for a clear day.

 If hiking 15 miles in a day sounds like a lot, take a taxi or a van to Hostería El Pilar, which shaves the trip down to a tiring but doable 11-mile, 10-hour day hike.